 Estate planning is essential to providing for your loved ones, protecting your assets, and ensuring your wishes are fulfilled after you are gone.
-Yet, many are unsure when to start estate planning.
-While many believe it only becomes necessary later in life, beginning the process somewhat earlier offers significant benefits.
+Many Texans wonder when to start estate planning — and the answer is usually sooner than you think.
+While many believe it only becomes necessary later in life, beginning the process even in your 20s or 30s offers significant benefits.

 At Massingill, we offer estate planning services to meet your unique needs.
 With transparent flat-fee pricing, secure online document access, and unlimited revisions to document drafts, we make the estate planning process straightforward.
 Contact us today to set up a consultation.